 First off, what is a hair pick?
 A hair pick (sometimes spelled “hair pik”) is a type of comb that is flat and square-shaped, like a painter’s brush but with harder teeth.
-It is used for combing and grooming very curly, thick or kinky hair.
+It is used for combing and grooming very curly, thick, or textured hair.
 As the hair pick has longer, wide-set teeth, it has become the number-one grooming tool choice for Afro hair.
 It not only detangles with minimal tension and damage on the hair strand; it also helps also lift from the root, creating big, voluminous hair.

 Read on to learn how you can use an afro pick to style your curly hair:

 How to Use a Hair Pick

 If you’re looking to rock and style big afro hair, make sure to ask for the right cut from your stylist.

 Regardless of where you are in your hair care regimen, it’s important to start with moisturized strands to prevent breakage and roughness when using a hair pick.
 Start with damp hair after a shower (or after a spritz of water or leave-in conditioner, such as SheaMoisture 100% Virgin Coconut Oil Daily Hydration Leave-In Treatment.

 Flip the head over and using your hair pick, pick the hair at the bottom, nearest to the nape of the neck.
 Comb a couple of inches upwards, towards the roots.

 Give your head a wiggle: Shake the hair, then section it off into manageable parts.